Trafalgar Square: Political demonstrations

-In March 2011, the square was occupied by a crowd protesting against the UK Budget and proposed budget cuts.
+In March 2011 the square was occupied by a crowd protesting against the government budget and proposed budget cuts.
 During the night the situation turned violent as the escalation by riot police and protesters damaged portions of the square.
 In November 2015 a vigil against the terrorist attacks in Paris was held.
 Crowds sang the French national anthem, La Marseillaise, and held banners in support of the city and country.

 Every year on the anniversary of the Battle of Trafalgar (21 October), the Sea Cadet Corps holds a parade in honour of Admiral Lord Nelson and the British victory over the combined fleets of Spain and France at Trafalgar.
 The Royal British Legion holds a Silence in the Square event on Armistice Day, 11 November, in remembrance of those who died in war.
 The event includes music and poetry readings, culminating in a bugler playing the Last Post and a two-minute silence at 11 am.

-In February 2019, hundreds of students participated in a protest against climate change as a part of the School strike for Climate campaign.
+In February 2019 hundreds of students participated in a protest against climate change as a part of the School strike for Climate campaign.
 The protest started in the nearby Parliament Square, and as the day went on, the demonstrators moved towards Trafalgar Square.

-In July 2020, two members of the protest group Animal Rebellion were arrested on suspicion for criminal damage after releasing red dye into the fountains.
+In July 2020 two members of the protest group Animal Rebellion were arrested on suspicion for criminal damage after releasing red dye into the fountains.

 In September 2020 anti-lockdown protests opposed to the imposition of regulations relating to the coronavirus outbreak took place in the square.

 A police observation box has been in the Square since 1919, originally a wooden freestanding unit, it was replaced by hollowing out a lampstand at the southeastern corner of the Square into a permanent structure in 1928, but decommissioned in the 1970s.

 Sport

-In the 21st century, Trafalgar Square has been the location for several sporting events and victory parades.
-In June 2002, 12,000 people gathered to watch England's FIFA World Cup quarter-final against Brazil on giant video screens which had been erected for the occasion.
+In the 21st century Trafalgar Square has been the location for several sporting events and victory parades.
+In June 2002, 12,000 people gathered to watch England's FIFA World Cup quarter-final against Brazil on large video screens which had been erected for the occasion.
 The square was used by England on 9 December 2003 to celebrate their victory in the Rugby World Cup, and on 13 September 2005 for England's victory in the Ashes series.

 On 6 July 2005 Trafalgar Square hosted the official watch party for London's bid to host the 2012 Summer Olympics at the 117th IOC Session in Singapore, hosted by Katy Hill and Margherita Taylor.
 A countdown clock was erected in March 2011, although engineering and weather-related faults caused it to stop a day later.
-In 2007, it hosted the opening ceremonies of the Tour de France and was part of the course for subsequent races.
+In 2007 it hosted the opening ceremonies of the Tour de France and was part of the course for subsequent races.